drshahizan/learn-django/materials/assignment/submission/Regex/Documentation.md

 3. Orders

-All created orders will be displayed in the Orders section.
+The Orders section will show all created orders.
 The administrators have the ability to view and modify the status of the order, indicating whether it has been shipped or delivered.
   - Read
   <img width="947" alt="image" src="https://user-images.githubusercontent.com/120556342/236978877-9434f1bd-4b76-420f-859f-60b8f6d454fa.png">